 As is often the case when artists and artistic projects move from the edges to popular “mainstream” attention, there were divergent views about the future, form, and content of the Krewe of Clones.
 After members tried to impose “rules designed to create a respectable” Uptown parade, Craig “Spoons” Johnson of the Krewe of Underwear and Don Marshall of Le Petite Theatre du Vieux Carré got together and made the decision to create a new parading krewe.

 This moment led to what we know today as Krewe du Vieux, a group that channels the spirit of the Clones: the mocking of local and national politicians, the employment of racy visual rhetoric designed to draw visceral reaction (from laughter to disgust) from onlookers, and a deep commitment to the revelry that defines one of the essential threads of this city’s cloth.

-Whether in its earlier iteration as Krewe du Clones or as the contemporary version of Krewe du Vieux, the spirit of Mardi Gras—colorful, cheeky, loud, and most importantly, letting us know that Mardi Gras is on its way—is ingrained in the first major parade of the season.
+Whether in its earlier iteration as Krewe du Clones or as the contemporary version of Krewe du Vieux, the spirit of Mardi Gras—colorful, cheeky, loud, and most importantly, letting us know that Mardi Gras is on its way—is ingrained in this parade, one of the first of the season.

-Editor’s Note: Catch the Krewe du Vieux parade on Saturday, January 27 starting at 6:30 p.m. in the French Quarter—the complete route is available here.
+Editor’s Note: Catch the Krewe du Vieux parade on Saturday, February 16 starting at 6:30 p.m. in the French Quarter—more information including the parade route is available here.